- Porters that will carry your personal belongings (up to 6kg/ 12lbs) – no extra fee

-This Inca Trail Trek includes the services of a porter for no extra cost.
-You can give him a maximum of (6kg/12lbs) of your belongings to carry.
+The Salkantay Trek includes the services of a personal porter for no extra cost.
+You can give him up to 6kg/12lbs of your belongings to carry.
 Your sleeping bag will weigh approximately 2kg and your air mattress approximately 1kg.
-This makes a combined weight of 3kg, leaving (3kg/6lbs) of personal items (clothing, toiletries, etc) to add to the bag carried by the porter.
+This makes a combined weight of 3kg, leaving 3kg/8lbs of personal items (clothing, toiletries, etc) to add to the bag carried by the porter.
 However, you will still need to bring a daypack with essentials such as water, sunscreen, hat, camera, etc.

 When will I receive my duffel bag to put my belongings in?

 We will lend you one of our specially designed duffel bags at the briefing for the Trek the night before we depart.
 We use these bags to insure that they fit securely and comfortably on the porters´ backs.